-My Vacation Lady has clients traveling all over the Caribbean over the next few months and, yes, we are concerned about hurricane season and which islands have a better chance of getting “hit” by a hurricane.
+My Vacation Lady usually has clients traveling all over the Caribbean over the summer and fall seasons and we know that our clients are concerned about hurricane season and which islands have a better chance of getting “hit” by a hurricane.

 We all know that the ABC islands (Aruba, Bonaire and Curacao) are out of the hurricane zone but there are some islands that get hit less often than some others.

 The Caribbean has 3 different regions (Eastern, Western and Southern) and each have different amounts of risk during the storm season.

 The Eastern Caribbean, which includes Puerto Rico, the Virgin Islands, and the island nations stretching roughly from Anguilla to Grenada, the peak season is slightly earlier than in the Western Caribbean, roughly from mid-August through mid-September.
 During that time of the year, the islands in this part of the region can have up to a 25 percent chance of tropical storms.

 The western part of the region, its peak is a bit later: September and October.
 The Western Caribbean includes Hispaniola (Haiti and the Dominican Republic, Cuba, Jamaica, the Cayman Islands, Central America, and the tip of the Yucatan Peninsula in Mexico, has about a 20 percent chance of tropical storms during this time of year.